Lyme Disease Tests

-To determine if you have been infected with the bacteria that cause Lyme disease
+To determine if you are infected with the bacterium that causes Lyme disease

-When you show symptoms of Lyme disease, especially when you live in or have recently visited an area where black-legged ticks are endemic and suspect that you have been bitten by a tick
+When you show symptoms of Lyme disease, especially when you live in or have recently visited an area where black-legged ticks are common and suspect that you have been bitten by a tick

 Test Preparation Needed?

-Lyme disease tests are used to determine if a person with characteristic signs and symptoms has been infected by the bacteria Borrelia burgdorferi or Borrelia mayonii.
+Lyme disease tests are used to determine if your signs and symptoms are due to an infection caused by the bacteria Borrelia burgdorferi or Borrelia mayonii.
 The tests detect antibodies produced by the immune system in response to the infection.

-Lab tests can detect two different classes of antibody, IgM and IgG.
+Lab tests are used to detect two different classes of antibody:

-- Borrelia IgM (immunoglobulin M) antibodies are usually detectable in the blood about two to three weeks after exposure.
-IgM levels increase to maximum concentrations at about six weeks and then begin to decline.
+- Borrelia IgM (immunoglobulin M) antibodies can usually be detected in the blood about two to three weeks after infection.
+IgM levels increase and then peak at about six weeks and then begin to decline.

-- IgG (immunoglobulin G) antibodies are not detectable until several weeks after exposure, increase to maximum levels at about four to six months, and may remain at high levels for several years.
+- IgG (immunoglobulin G) antibodies cannot be detected until several weeks after infection.
+Levels peak at about four to six months later and may remain at high levels for several years.